-A final copy of the dissertation must be submitted to the Graduate School through the Electronic Thesis Dissertation system (G129).
+The student must also submit a final copy of the dissertation must be submitted to the Graduate School through the Electronic Thesis Dissertation system (G129).

 See the Graduate School website for links to forms and deadlines for dissertation submission each semester.